iRobotEducation/root-docs/README.md

 ## Turning Root On/Off

-Press and hold the yellow button (otherwise referred to as its “nose”) until the lights turn on/off (around 4 seconds).
+To turn the Root robot on or off, press and hold the yellow button (otherwise referred to as its “nose”) until the lights turn on/off (around 4 seconds).

 ![Turning Root on illustration](images/root-turn-on.png)